What Is a Diacritic, Anyway?

-Diacritical marks take such forms as a straight or curvy line or a dot or a pair of dots, and they are an integral part of spelling in many foreign languages.
-In English, words having diacritics are borrowings from other languages, and the marks are not a natural part of the English language itself.
-However, lexicographers have adopted diacritics to indicate English pronunciation and, of course, to show word etymologies.
+Diacritical marks are an integral part of spelling in many foreign languages.
+In English, words with diacritics are borrowings from other languages—the marks are not a natural part of the English language itself.
 Although the English borrowings enter the language with their markings, they are often dropped from many spellings through Anglicization.
 Take, for instance, French naïve, which is commonly spelled naive in English.